nuprl/CanItEdit/editcoder/README.md

 This directory contains code to fine-tune EditCoder, a DeepSeek-Coder-Base-6.7b model fine-tuned on EditPackFT for instructional code editing.
+The code to train the model on Commits2023FT will be released soon.

 To run the training, a `./run.sh` script is provided; it requires a deepspeed config as an argument, we provide two DeepSpeed configs: `./deepspeed.json` and `./deepspeed_offload.json`.
 The former